stoneyezhenxu/imgHosting/README.md

 # imgHosting
-imgHosting with PicGo for Website or Typora
+imgHosting with PicGo for Website and Typora